Digital-Media/HagenbergThesis/README.md

 ## What You Find Here

 This is a collection of modern LaTeX classes, style files, and example documents for authoring **Bachelor, Master, Diploma, or PhD theses** and related academic manuscripts in English and German.
 Pre-configured English and German documents are available.
-They are easy to use even for LaTeX beginners and compatible with LaTeX distributions for Windows, macOS, and Linux.
+They are easy to use, even for LaTeX beginners, and compatible with LaTeX distributions for Windows, macOS, and Linux.
 The document classes are immediately usable and convenient to customize.

-The main document, [**HgbThesisTutorialEN**](https://github.com/Digital-Media/HagenbergThesis/raw/main/documents/HgbThesisTutorialEN/main.pdf) or [**HgbThesisTutorialDE**](https://github.com/Digital-Media/HagenbergThesis/raw/main/documents/HgbThesisTutorialDE/main.pdf), serves both as a **template** and **tutorial** for authoring a bachelor, master, diploma or PhD thesis with LaTeX.
+The main document, [**HgbThesisTutorialEN**](https://github.com/Digital-Media/HagenbergThesis/raw/main/documents/HgbThesisTutorialEN/main.pdf) or [**HgbThesisTutorialDE**](https://github.com/Digital-Media/HagenbergThesis/raw/main/documents/HgbThesisTutorialDE/main.pdf), serves both as a **template** and **tutorial** for authoring a bachelor's, master's, diploma, or PhD thesis with LaTeX.
 Developed initially as an internal standard at the Upper Austria University of Applied Sciences in Hagenberg, this setup has become popular at several other (mostly German-speaking) institutions over the last few years.

-This site is the main repository for the **hagenberg-thesis** package, which is also available on **[CTAN](https://ctan.org/pkg/hagenberg-thesis)** and shared by popular package repositories such as [*MikTeX*](https://miktex.org/) and [*TexLive*](https://www.tug.org/texlive/).
+This site serves as the primary repository for the **hagenberg-thesis** package, which is also available on CTAN and shared by popular package repositories, including [*MiKTeX*](https://miktex.org/) and [*TeX Live*](https://www.tug.org/texlive/).
 Note that the **most recent versions are always found *here***, while only periodic [releases](https://github.com/Digital-Media/HagenbergThesis/releases) are submitted to CTAN.